Colleen Joy Shogan: The American Story exhibit

-Historians and commentators responded to The Wall Street Journals reporting.
-The president of Win Without War, Stephen Miles, argued that Shogan's reported action was, "preemptively self-censoring and hiding essential parts of any honest telling of American history", and called it a dereliction of the agency's mission.
-Author David Neiwert said that Shogan and her advisors need to be replaced, and that she is, "making a travesty of American history."
-Historian Harvey G. Cohen echoed the same sentiment, stating that the National Archives should be focused on "preserving and presenting the truth" and Timothy D. Snyder called Shogan's reported conduct, "anticipatory obedience".
-Former Obama administration official Brandon Friedman and Philadelphia Inquirer columnist Will Brunch accused Shogan and her advisors of, "obeying fascism in advance".
-In an article in Current Affairs, Nathan J. Robinson argued that the National Archives Museum was backsliding into "a sanitized mythological retelling of American history", asserted that Shogan is "intensely worried about being accused of partisanship" and argued that the Archivist of the United States should be "committed to telling a truthful story that reflects what actually happened."
 On November 1, the Congressional Asian Pacific American Caucus, Congressional Hispanic Caucus, and Congressional Black Caucus chairs Judy Chu, Nanette Barragán, and Steven Horsford issued a statement which criticized NARA's reported actions, saying that the agency was "preemptively appeas[ing]...conservative interests" and aligning with far-right "book ban movements nationwide", and urged Shogan to restore these references and exhibits to ensure that "NARA and the National Archives Museum tell the full and most accurate story of our nation."

 On October 30, 2024, Shogan issued a response to the Wall Street Journal's reporting.
 She restated her "commitment to leading NARA without partisanship or ideology", asserted that federal employees are not there to "promote or share our personal interpretation of the records" but are there, in her view, to "preserve, protect, and share the records with all Americans".
 She also called the article "misinformed" and said she "strongly disagree[d]" with it, arguing that the article was based on "anonymous complaints about that work and my leadership of the agency" and stated that NARA will remain, in her view, "thoughtful in how we engage with our past and focused on fostering understanding and dialogue", and reprinted her statement which had been sent to the Wall Street Journal.

+The American Story opened on November 21, 2025, as the museum's new flagship exhibition ahead of the nation's semiquincentennial.
+The exhibit features nine galleries offering thematic explorations of American history across 250 years, with more than 40 original artifacts and documents including George Washington's annotated draft copy of the Constitution and the original Louisiana Purchase treaty and uses artificial intelligence to provide visitors personalized access to more than two million digitized records.
+The New York Times described the exhibit as immersive and noted that it opens "keyholes into different topics" rather than imposing a single narrative, mixing physical artifacts with digital displays that allow visitors to engage with curated document collections.